Surgery for pancreatic cancer - discharge

 Before you leave the hospital, check with the dietitian about what foods you should eat at home.

 - You may need to take pancreatic enzymes and insulin after your surgery.
-Your doctor will prescribe these if needed.
+Your surgeon will prescribe these if needed.
 It may take time to get to the right dosages of these medicines.
+Your surgeon or health care provider will help you adjust the dosages.

 - Be aware that you may have trouble digesting fat after your surgery.